What does fact checked mean?

 The two conditions related to gluten are gluten intolerance and gluten allergy.
 Gluten is one of five proteins found in wheat, barley and rye.
-Gluten intolerance is the digestive system's inability to digest the gluten, which results in bloating, gas, diarrhea, nausea, cramping and stomach pain.
 A gluten allergy is not caused by the digestive system but rather is a hypersensitivity of the immune system.
 A gluten allergy will not cause stomach bloating, but will cause other symptoms to develop, such as asthma, hives and sinus congestion.

 Foods to Avoid